In situ characterization of qubit control lines: a qubit as a vector network analyzer: Abstract

 \section{Abstract}

-We present a technique to measure the transfer function of a control line using a qubit as a vector network analyzer.
-Our method requires coupling the line under test to the the longitudinal component of the Hamiltonian of the qubit and the ability to induce Rabi oscillations through simultaneous driving of the transversal component.
-We used this technique to characterize the 'flux' control of a superconducting Transmon qubit in the range of 8 to 400\,MHz.
-Our method can be used for the qubit 'flux' line calibration to increase the fidelity of entangling gates for the quantum processor.
-The qubit can be also used as a microscopic probe of the electro-magnetic fields on a chip.
+We propose and experimentally realize a technique to measure the transfer function of a control line in the frequency domain using a qubit as a vector network analyzer.
+Our method requires coupling the line under test to the longitudinal component of the Hamiltonian of the qubit and the ability to induce Rabi oscillations through simultaneous driving of the transversal component.
+The method can be used to increase the fidelity of entangling gates in a quantum processor.
+We have demonstrated that by characterizing the 'flux' control line of a superconducting Transmon qubit in the range from 1 to 450 MHz and using this characterization to improve the fidelity of an entangling CPHASE gate between two Transmon qubits.

-Characterization of the transfer function of a microwave line from the room temperature electronics down to a chip at low temperatures has important applications.
-In quantum control and computing it allows for corrections of distortions of a control signal and can be used to increase the fidelity of quantum operations.
-In particular, the gates which involve non-adiabatic frequency tuning of quantum bits are extremely sensitive to these distortions and require precise calibration~\cite{Hofheinz2009,Bylander2009,Johnson2011PhD, Bozyigit2011, Baur2012b}.
-The most common approach to deal with this problem is to measure the transfer function at room temperature using a vector network analyzer for frequency domain measurements or an oscilloscope for time-domain characterization (see, for example, Ref.~\cite{Baur2012b}).
+Signal distortions are inevitable in experiments involving radio frequency controls, where they can impact the quality of measurements and generate unwanted artifacts.
+In quantum control experiments and quantum information processing these distortions are the source of errors and may limit the fidelity of operations.
+Quantum gates that use non-adiabatic (fast) frequency tuning of the qubits involved are particularly sensitive to distortion and require precise calibration~\cite{Hofheinz2009,Bylander2009,Johnson2011PhD, Bozyigit2011, Baur2012b,Langford2016}.
+Distortion can be canceled, in principle, if the complex transfer function of the control line is known, by applying its inverse to the signal before it is transmitted.
+The most common approach to obtain the transfer function is to measure it (at room temperature) in the frequency domain using a vector network analyzer or in the time domain using an oscilloscope (see, for example, Ref.~\cite{Baur2012b}).